 How to apply for a place at the pre-school

-In order to apply for a place, you need to submit a registration form to the Administrator at any point after the birth of your child.
-We suggest you register your child as soon as possible.
+In order to apply for a place, you need to submit a registration form to the preschool at any point after the birth of your child.

-You will then be contacted at the beginning of the term before they are due to start to complete a full application form from which we will allocate the places we have available.
+You will then be contacted around 6-12 weeks before they are due to start to complete a full application form from which we will allocate the places we have available.

 How we allocate places